 A trip to it is never a bad idea whether you’re going with family, friends, or solo!
 And after reading this post I am sure you will want to include it in your Tulum itinerary.

 If you check on institutional sites or at the entrance of other sites as well, you will see a message announcing that Coba archeological site is closed until further notice.
 IT’S NOT TRUE.
 The problem is that the Mayan site is on a territory that belongs to local communities called Ejidos, while the ruins are managed and preserved by INHA.
 The two parts recently faced a disagreement so the people from the Ejido is now managing the site and making their own pricing (that’s the reason why it’s more expensive than it used to be).
 But it is open for visitors.

-Coba archeological site is located in the small village of Coba right by the Coba lake, 40 km (24mi) from Tulum and 60 km (37mi) from Valladolid.
+Coba archeological site is located in the small village of Coba, Mexico right by the Coba Lake.
+It’s about 40 km (24 mi) from Tulum and 60 km (37 mi) from Valladolid in Quintana Roo.